ACCIS Leadership Team

 Director of Member Services and Operations

 Linda Pierre joined ACCIS in January 2022 as the Director of Member Services and Operations, where she takes a lead role in association operations, member services and outreach, and managing membership and systems to benefit ACCIS member schools and organizations.
 Additionally, she is responsible for managing the logistics of the Association’s professional development offerings, along with their respective chairs.
 Linda has worked with several national associations and higher education institutions and brings more than 15 years of experience in association management, program management, events, and operations.
 Prior to joining ACCIS, Linda worked with the Institute of Transportation Engineers (ITE) as a senior director.
 She is also a Certified Meeting Professional (CMP), holds a Certificate in Exhibition Management (CEM), and Digital Events Specialist (DES).
-She is based in the Dallas-Fort Worth Metroplex.
+She is based in Maryland.

 Board of Trustees